...Highlights: shark action, dolphins, schooling fish & big pelagics...

 If you have been to the Egyptian Red Sea before and are looking for something new, or if you simply want to sample the very best of what the Red Sea has to offer, then joining a Sudan diving cruise could be the best decision you make.

 Initially you will be on the look-out for sharks which often involves a little excursion into the blue.
-The dive site's name means 'Mother of Sharks' so it is little surprise that hammerheads and tiger sharks are commonly seen here, as are silvertips and grey reef sharks.
+The dive site's name means 'Mother of Sharks' in Sudanese so it is little surprise that hammerheads and tiger sharks are commonly seen here, as are silvertips and whitetip reef sharks.

-Additionally there is good schooling action at Angarosh featuring the likes of barracuda, bluefin tuna and yellowfin trevally.
-The often excellent visibility present when seeing the schools allows for some awesome photography.
+Additionally, due to the often strong currents, there is good schooling action at Angarosh featuring the likes of barracuda, bluefin tuna and yellowfin trevally.
+The often excellent visibility present when seeing the schools in this part of northern Sudan allows for some awesome photography.
 After drinking in the action of the blue you can slowly ascend and be entertained by the vibrant reef.
-Beautiful soft corals and innumerable reef fish will keep you occupied until the end of your safety stop on this dive which combines depth, big fish action and pretty picturesque reef, all in one.
+Beautiful soft corals, anemones, and innumerable reef fish will keep you occupied until the end of your safety stop on this dive which combines depth, big fish action and a pretty picturesque reef, all in one.

 The main building, the Starfish House, had a central hub with 4 arms that radiated outwards.
 Electricity, air-conditioning, fresh water and television were all available.
 Cousteau even brought champagne down to celebrate his 26th wedding anniversary although it wouldn't bubble under the increased pressure.
 After 26 years it is no surprise there was a lack of fizz.